-- (1) This Rule applies to all passengers travelling with musical instruments irrespective of the type of fare on which they are travelling or have purchased. - (2) In case of damage, loss or delay of musical instruments, the limits of liability for baggage as found in Rule 120, Liability - Domestic Transportation and Rule 121, Liability - International Transportation in keeping with the applicable Convention will apply.
+- (1) This Rule applies to all passengers travelling with musical instruments irrespective of the type of fare on which they are travelling or have purchased. - (2) In case of damage, loss or delay of musical instruments, the limits of liability for baggage as found in Rule 120, Liability of the Carrier for Loss, Damage to or Delay of Baggage, Passenger Delay or Death or Bodily Injury - Domestic Transportation.